-enthusiastic promotion of hybrid SUVs, which accounted for 46% of all hybrid advertisements in the study sample.
-The potential for hybrids to contribute significantly to emissions reduction is often exaggerated (see p.X), with even PHEVs typically offering lifetime emissions from fuel barely a third less than those of a typical petrol or diesel car.47 Given the urgency of the need to decarbonise transport, hybrids can therefore effectively be seen as a misleading solution to the climate crisis.
+Out of BEVs, hybrid vehicles and wholly ICE-powered vehicles, hybrids were the category of vehiclemostpromoted across the advertisements analysed, though this was largely due to Jeep's enthusiastic promotion of hybrid SUVs, which accounted for 46% of all hybrid advertisements in the study sample.
+The potential for hybrids to contribute significantly to emissions reduction is often exaggerated, with even PHEVs typically offering lifetime emissions from fuel barely a third less than those of a typical petrol or diesel car.
+Given the urgency of the need to decarbonise transport, hybrids can therefore effectively be seen as a misleading solution to the climate crisis.

-Advertisements promoting wholly ICEpowered vehicles, including SUVs - 25% (advertisements promoting wholly ICEpowered SUVs alone - 13%)
+Advertisements promoting wholly ICE-powered vehicles, including SUVs - 25% (advertisements promoting wholly ICE-powered SUVs alone - 13%)

-While a majority of the advertisements analysed promoted BEVs and hybrids, a significant minority continued to promote wholly ICE-powered vehicles, with over half of these being for fuelthirsty SUVs - promoted by car manufacturers as they bring larger profit margins than other vehicles.48 Researchers at the IEA reported in 2021 that growth in SUV sales in 2020 cancelled out the reduction in oil demand attributable to EVs' increased market share.49 SUV production also results in higher emissions than that of conventional middle-sized cars because they use much more steel.50
+While a majority of the advertisements analysed promoted BEVs and hybrids, a significant minority continued to promote wholly ICE-powered vehicles, with over half of these being for fuel-thirsty SUVs - promoted by car manufacturers as they bring larger profit margins than other vehicles.
+Researchers at the IEA reported in 2021 that growth in SUV sales in 2020 cancelled out the reduction in oil demand attributable to EVs' increased market share.
+SUV production also results in higher emissions than that of conventional middle-sized cars because they use much more steel.

-A 2021 report by the New Weather Institute noted the tendency for SUV advertising to persuade consumers that buying an SUV will bring them closer to nature.51 This was borne out by DeSmog's analysis: Jeep, practically all of whose advertisements were promoting wholly ICE-powered and hybrid SUVs, accounted for almost half of all advertisements from the five car manufacturers that used the theme of closeness to nature - representing more than a quarter of all the company's advertisements in the study.
+A 2021 report by the New Weather Institute noted the tendency for SUV advertising to persuade consumers that buying an SUV will bring them closer to nature.
+55 This was borneout by DeSmog's analysis: Jeep, practically all of whose advertisements were promoting wholly ICE-powered and hybrid SUVs, accounted for almost half of all advertisements from the five car manufacturers that used the theme of closeness to nature - representing more than a quarter of all the company's advertisements in the study.
 However, an even greater proportion of the company's advertisements - nearly half - sought to persuade consumers that driving an SUV would bring them freedom and independence.
 Renault was the only other brand to make significant use of the theme of closeness to nature, in about 19% of its advertisements - for all categories of vehicles, not just for SUVs (in fact the percentage of its SUV advertisements that used this theme all of them for hybrid SUVs - was almost the same as the percentage of all its advertisements).
 None of the other brands relied heavily on the theme of freedom and independence: Fiat used it most, with 11% of its advertisements referencing the theme (mostly advertising wholly ICE-powered SUVs).